Photo: Bike Track outdoor flooring seen here at a balloon festival. Courtesy photo.

 None of the tiles are manufactured in Vermont.

-“The tiles are manufactured in Latham, New York,” Callahan said.
+“The tiles are manufactured in Latham, New York,” Callaghan said.
 “The folks there are our manufacturing arm.
 We own the molds and the patents on the molds.
 The military is our biggest customer, but just over the past two years, we've spun off into commercial and residential products.
-They're the same tiles, but we sell them under the name Workhorse Ground Solutions, and they have a separate website.
-They're geared for parties and events and occasions.
-And we'll have patents on that product as well.
+That brand, which has its own website, is called WORKHORSE Ground Solutions.
+These tiles are based on the proven design used by the US military for the past 20 years.
+The WORKHORSE line, which is also patented, is primarily geared towards the construction industry, the rental industry, and special events such as weddings and parties.
 The product is 100 percent recyclable, and we have a five-year warranty.
 Some of the military have had the same products fort 20-plus years, and you can imagine they're not given a lot of love.”